JetBrains/intellij-sdk-docs/topics/tutorials/settings_tutorial.md

 ## The `AppSettingsConfigurable` Class

-The methods of [`AppSettingsConfigurable`](%gh-sdk-samples-master%/settings/src/main/java/org/intellij/sdk/settings/AppSettingsConfigurable.java) are called by the IntelliJ Platform, and `AppSettingsConfigurable` in turn interacts with `AppSettingsComponent` and `AppSettingState`.
+The methods of [`AppSettingsConfigurable`](%gh-sdk-samples-master%/settings/src/main/java/org/intellij/sdk/settings/AppSettingsConfigurable.java) are called by the IntelliJ Platform, and `AppSettingsConfigurable` in turn interacts with `AppSettingsComponent` and `AppSettings`.

 ### Declaring the `AppSettingsConfigurable`